Parallax Volatility Advisers L.P. Makes New $252,000 Investment in Decarbonization Plus Acquisition Co. II (OTCMKTS:DCRNU)

 Parallax Volatility Advisers L.P. purchased a new position in Decarbonization Plus Acquisition Co.
 II (OTCMKTS:DCRNU) during the 1st quarter, according to its most recent 13F filing with the SEC.
 The firm purchased 25,000 shares of the company’s stock, valued at approximately $252,000.

 Other hedge funds and other institutional investors also recently bought and sold shares of the company.
 Citigroup Inc. acquired a new stake in Decarbonization Plus Acquisition Co.
 II in the 1st quarter worth $35,000.
-Mint Tower Capital Management B.V. acquired a new stake in Decarbonization Plus Acquisition Co.
-II in the 1st quarter worth $101,000.
+Mint Tower Capital Management B.V. acquired a new stake in shares of Decarbonization Plus Acquisition Co.
+II during the 1st quarter valued at about $101,000.
 UBS Group AG acquired a new stake in shares of Decarbonization Plus Acquisition Co.
 II during the 1st quarter valued at about $101,000.
 HighTower Advisors LLC acquired a new stake in shares of Decarbonization Plus Acquisition Co.
 II during the 1st quarter valued at about $121,000.
 Finally, Alpine Global Management LLC acquired a new stake in shares of Decarbonization Plus Acquisition Co.
 II during the 1st quarter valued at about $187,000.

 Shares of Decarbonization Plus Acquisition Co.
 II stock traded up $0.08 during trading on Friday, hitting $10.52.
 133,522 shares of the company’s stock traded hands, compared to its average volume of 263,453.
 The business’s fifty day simple moving average is $10.21.
 Decarbonization Plus Acquisition Co.
 II has a twelve month low of $9.80 and a twelve month high of $11.89.